PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Lapidary/README.md

 ### **The Lapidary inspects some of what is around the mine.
 And what light is reflected from around them.**
 - The Lapidary choose 0, 1, 2 or 3 characters.
 The Characters can be both good and evil.
 They are shown a finger signal for the amound of them who neighbour a Demon.
 This counts neighbours, not neccecarily alive neighbours.
 - The Lapidary may only use their ability once per game, and at night.
+- This only count the number of chosen characters which neighbours a Demon, not how many of them do.

 ### How to run
 Each night, wake the Lapidary.
 They either shake their head no or nod their head yes.